Sally Cadge Clematis flowers

 Spectacular sky blue and lavender flowers are produced on a vigorous vine, a great plant for the novice and expert gardener alike; good for patios, containers and small spaces

 Sally Cadge Clematis features showy sky blue star-shaped flowers with lavender overtones and creamy white anthers at the ends of the branches from late spring to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Sally Cadge Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.